jadounrahul/kartsnms/doc/Developing/Creating-Documentation.md

 INFO    -  Start watching changes
 ```

-Now you will find the complete set of LibreNMS documentation by opening your
+Now you will find the complete set of KartsNMS documentation by opening your
 browser to `localhost:8000`.

 Note it is not necessary to `build` before viewing as the `serve` command